Texas Chainsaw Massacre (2022 film): Themes and analysis

 The film's producer, Fede Álvarez, stated in an interview with Collider that the film deals with the topics of gun violence and morality. Álvarez states that the film is intentionally vague and lacks exact clarity in its themes, as it was the filmmaker's intention to explore moral and political division:

 "There's this theme, there's two sides of it.
 These people are wrong, these people are right,' because that's not how the world works for us.
 The world is a f*cking mess and [there's] shades of gray and there can be all sorts of characters in both sides of the story, so that's the way we approached it.
 We wanted you to walk out of it and go, 'Wait, but I still don't have an answer!
 Who was right and wrong?'
 Because that is the way that life works.
 I know that some movies do give you an answer and they take a strong point of view.
 For us, in something like Texas Chainsaw Massacre, it's the most gruesome horror movie, you've gotta be chaotic and it cannot be preachy.
 It's not school time."

 The film's director, David Blue Garcia, said in an interview with Polygon that while the film had social commentary, he did not wish for the film to make "a statement" on political issues, and described the film's gun politics as "very nuanced."

+Marketing

+On June 6, 2024, a digital pinball table was released by Zen Studios for Pinball M, inspired by the 2022 Texas Chainsaw Massacre movie.

+An attraction based on the film opened at Six Flags Fright Fest through early September to November 3, 2024.

+Three action figures of Leatherface from the film were released by Hiya Toys in 2024.